 Planning your legacy?
 Need to claim a bequest?
 Our guide to inheritance tax in Spain covers succession law, intestate deaths, and Spanish inheritance tax rates.

 Inheritance tax in Spain applies to everyone, residents and non-residents alike.
-Also called succession tax (impuesto de sucesiones y donaciones – ISD), the progressive tax becomes payable upon receipt of an inheritance from a friend or relative—whether this is property, money or an asset of any kind.
+Also called succession tax (impuesto de sucesiones y donaciones or ISD), the progressive tax becomes payable upon receipt of an inheritance from a friend or relative—whether this is property, money, or an asset of any kind.

 Although national rules apply across the country, Spanish inheritance tax rules differ by region—in some cases fairly substantially.
 This guide offers an overview of Spanish inheritance tax for those looking to set up a life in Spain.
-Sections include:
+Sections include the following topics:

 - Spanish inheritance law and succession rules